aws-samples/sample-software-defined-vehicles-genai-iot-the-path-to-ai-defined-vehicles/vehicle-user-guide-chat/README.md

 Install the required python packages:\
 pip install -r requirements.txt

-Run the server.py Flash application as follows, where the first parameter is the port and the second parameter is the path to the quantized model:\
+Run the server.py Flask application as follows, where the first parameter is the port and the second parameter is the path to the quantized model:\
 python3 server.py 8000 ./model/q4_K_M.bin

 Launch another ssh session to the EC2 instance - this is to run the client application.
 Activate the python virtual environment as described above.